 CT scanning is probably the most widely known method used in palaeontology for obtaining digital fossils as it is regularly used in medicine for looking at skeletons and bones to diagnose illnesses.
 CT scans are created by taking series of x-rays of an object from different orientations (usually circles or helically) and from those extracting the 3D views of the x-rays which we call CT scans.
 From these CT scans we are able to use computer software to highlight the objects of specific interest (a process called segmentation).
 CT scanning is an incredibly powerful tool for palaeontology as it allows us to segment fossil bones that are still encased in the rock, as well as getting internal anatomy of the bones that otherwise would not be possible from looking at the surfaces.

-The images below show the mass modelling technique used for Batrachotomus.
+The images below show the mass modelling technique used in the DAWNDINOS project for Batrachotomus.

 a) Photogrammetry software is used to construct a digital skeleton from photos,

 b) The digital skeleton is placed in a standardised pose,

 c) Volumes representing flesh and airspaces are added to the skeleton,

 e) Estimates of body mass, inertia and centre of mass calculated from body volume.